bUnit-dev/bUnit/docs/docs/verification/semantic-html-comparison.md

 The [AngleSharp Diffing](https://github.com/AngleSharp/AngleSharp.Diffing/) library handles all those cases, so your tests are more stable.

-## Customizing the comparison process
+## Customizing the Semantic HTML Comparison

 The [AngleSharp Diffing](https://github.com/AngleSharp/AngleSharp.Diffing/) library also allows us to customize the comparison process, by added special attributes to the _"control" markup_, i.e. the expected markup we want to use in verification.